Bibblejw/transcription_pipeline/README.md

 ```
 =======
 ## Running Monitoring and Dashboard Together

+> **Note:** Before running the monitoring and dashboard together locally, ensure you've created and activated your Python virtual environment, installed dependencies with `pip install -r requirements.txt`, and copied `.env.example` to `.env`.

 To run the file monitor alongside the dashboard server, use the helper script: